siddharthsharma94/writeups/README.md

 ## Worst Bench:

 Weird week, all the winners had the best benches.
 Dame had the Worst loser bench of 32.3.
 Starting Tyler Lockett over Agholor wins Dame the game just barely this week.
 Thank god he didn't start him.

+## Bottom of the Barrel:

+I'm sorry Justin, you started the wrong QB, again.
+No combination of players gets you a win against Anthony this week.
+Justin should(and needs to) turn it around next week.

 ## Weekly Challenge: IDK YET DAME SEND IT BRO.